XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 >
 > -u/ConductorBichir

-### Which expedition duration should I do to maximize efficiency?

-> 8 hours.
-More chances to get into hidden areas.

 ### What is the priority for each currency?

 > Toy Block (least useful IMO) - Furnitures, batteries if really strapped.